gdede-hua/Decision_Survey_Platform/README.md

 In case one would like to edit the above ports he/she may edit the .env file.

+### Credentials
+The are default administrator and user accounts and the related credentials are presented below:
+DEFAULT_USER=admin
+DEFAULT_PASSWORD=password

+DEFAULT_USER=user
+DEFAULT_PASSWORD=password

 ## Usage
 The tool is user friendly with clear - easy to follow - procedures.